actix/actix-website/content/docs/middleware.md

 # Middleware

-Actix's middleware system allows us to add additional behavior to request/response processing.
+Actix-web's middleware system allows us to add additional behavior to request/response processing.
 Middleware can hook into an incoming request process, enabling us to modify requests as well as halt request processing to return a response early.

 Middleware can also hook into response processing.